Dazzler (Marvel Comics): Subsequent appearances

-Beginning in May 2015, Dazzler appears as one of the main characters in A-Force, an all-female Avengers launched by G. Willow Wilson, Marguerite Bennett, and Jorge Molina during Marvel's "Secret Wars" storyline.
+The 2012 series X-Treme X-Men featured Dazzler as the leader of a dimension-hopping X-Men team, and later that year she appeared Uncanny X-Men as an agent of superspy outfit S.H.I.E.L.D.
+Beginning in May 2015, Dazzler appeared as one of the main characters in A-Force, an all-female Avengers launched by G. Willow Wilson, Marguerite Bennett, and Jorge Molina during Marvel's "Secret Wars" storyline.

+2018 saw the character feature in another starring one-shot, Dazzler: X-Song.
+The issue was the 100th best selling comic book in June 2018. and received positive reviews, with Mike Fugere of CBR.com referring to it as "the most important X-story Marvel has published in years", noting "Maybe Dazzler isn't the beckon [sic] of social progress we were looking for, but it seems she has become the one we have."
+Joshua Davison of Bleeding Cool stated, "'Dazzler: X-Song #1 is an excellent self-contained story centering around the ever-lovable Allison Blaire of the X-Men.
+The themes are interesting, the characters that are supposed to be likable succeed in being so, and the art looks great."

 Fictional character biography

+Early life

 Alison Blaire was born in Gardendale, New York to Carter Blaire and Katherine Blaire.
 Her mutant powers first manifest when she is in junior high school.
 An aspiring singer, she volunteers to perform at her school dance when her light-generating abilities first appear.
 Everyone at the dance assumes it is a technologically generated special effect, an assumption commonly made before she reveals herself to be a mutant later in her life.